SAMPLE CONSULTING PROJECTS

 Not only was Mr. Reich a very creative person but he was a visionary which is absolutely necessary in the Arts world.
 Robert was able to write grants for the Arts Council successfully and as a result several very large grants were awarded including two NEA Grants and a James lrvine Foundation Grant.
 Both of these grants are quite prestigious and definitely an outstanding achievement for our rural and very small Arts Council.

 l found Mr. Reich to be helpful, personable, and very intelligent.
-One of his strengths was his ability to write so very well.
 He was always very supportive of the activities of the Arts Council from our Very Special Arts yearly presentation to the Borgamaria Lyric Opera Company as well as a true champion of outreach of the Arts to our local schools.

 Joaquina Calvo Johnson